gapotchenko/Gapotchenko.FX/Source/Modules/README.md

 The directory contains Gapotchenko.FX modules.
 Each module covers a specific functionality.
-Modules form hierarchies by following the hierarchical naming convention.
+Modules form functional hierarchies by following a special naming convention.

 ## Available Modules